wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-extensions-customscript-with-template.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Custom scripts on VMs using templates | Windows Azure" description="Automate Windows and Linux Azure VM configuration tasks by using the Custom Script extension with Resource Manager templates" services="virtual-machines" documentationCenter=""
+   pageTitle="Custom scripts on VMs using templates | Azure" description="Automate Windows and Linux Azure VM configuration tasks by using the Custom Script extension with Resource Manager templates" services="virtual-machines" documentationCenter=""